UsabilityEngineering/ShoeExpert/phaseII/README.md

 ## Caveats

+The wireframe is not the official or finished version of a website.
+It is not something we would have users beta test it is just used to get a general idea across.

 The cognitive walkthrough was done by fellow students and the SE team.
-Not giving us a broad view, because it was on
+Not giving us a broad view, because it was a very small sample of people who are developing their own projects and know how the process is done.

+The informal feedback was done by a small group of peers and we only got feedback from about 2 or 3 people.
+Generally, we would hope to have more people look over it and get more sources of feedback.